 The engine is equipped with a closed crankcase system to prevent discharging crankcase emissions into the atmosphere.

-Blow-by gas is returned to the combustion chamber through the air cleaner and the throttle body.
+Blow-by gas is returned to the combustion chamber through the crankcase breather hose, air cleaner housing and throttle body.

 Fuel Permeation Emission Control